Message from the Dean

-We believe in strong partnerships with schools, other colleges and universities, and community organizations, at the local, regional, national and international levels.
+We believe in strong partnerships with schools, other colleges and universities, and community organizations, at the regional, national, and international levels.
 These connections contribute significantly to ensuring our programs’ relevancy in meeting the needs and challenges of the institutions that will employ our future graduates.
-They also expose us to real problems experienced in different world contexts.